lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ## Exercise 7: _Dynamic routes_

 ### Narrative:
-So far, all the routes we've covered have been static, which means they match a single path.
+So far, all the routes we've covered have been static, which means they match a single unique path.
 This works for certain types of routes, but not all.

-For example, imagine a tech news site in which every article has is accessible at the path (`'/articles/'` + title).
-There is no way for us to specify a route for each unique article without knowing every single title, nor should we specify a unique route for every article because such an approach would be brittle and verbose.
-What we would rather do is express the pattern at a high level with a route will match any path of the form `'/articles/'` + title.
+For example, imagine in a tech news site, every article is accessible at the path `'/articles/' + someTitle` where `someTitle` is different for each article.
+Specifying a unique route for every article would not only be verbose and time-consuming, it would require an impractical amount of maintenance should the path structure ever change.
+Instead, we would rather express the pattern at a high level with a single route that can match any path of the form `'/articles/' + someTitle` and still know which article to render.

 React Router allows us to do that by using URL parameters.
 URL parameters—placeholders beginning with a semicolon (:)—are dynamic segments of a URL that change based on the specific resource the URL is meant to display.
 For example, in the URL `'/articles/:title'`, `:title` is dynamic: `'/articles/article-one'` should display the article with title `'article-one'` and `'/articles/article-two'` should display the article with title `'article-two`.
 A URL can have multiple dynamic segments (eg. `'/articles/:title/comments/:commentId'`) or none (eg. `'articles'`).